-Other than products that are subject to the VAT rates of 0% and 5%, all other types of goods and services are imposed on a 10% rate.
-For the period from 1 February to 31 December 2022, Decree 15/2022 grants a 2% VAT deduction for goods and services that are currently imposed 10% VAT (with some exceptions).
+Other than products that are subject to VAT rates of 0% and 5%, all other types of goods and services are imposed on a 10% rate.
+For the period from 1 February to 31 December 2022, Decree 15/2022 grants a 2% VAT deduction for goods and services that are currently imposed by 10% VAT (with some exceptions).

 Two Methods to Calculate VAT in Vietnam

-In fact, there are two methods for VAT calculation in Vietnam, which are the credit method and the direct method.
+There are two methods for VAT calculation in Vietnam, which are the credit method and the direct method.

 This method applies to business entities that fully comply with regulations on accounting, invoices, and documents.